ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-25-aws-cloudtrail.md

 ---
 {% include JB/setup %}

-AWS [CloudTrail](https://aws.amazon.com/documentation/cloudtrail/) is a fully managed web service that records AWS API calls for your account and delivers log files to you encypted in an s3 bucket.
+AWS [CloudTrail](https://aws.amazon.com/documentation/cloudtrail/) is a fully managed web service that records an auditing of AWS API calls for your account and delivers log files to you encypted in an s3 bucket.
 This is a key component for auditing and compliance needs - both HIPAA and PCI require 6 years of access logs to be stored and without CloudTrail that just isn't possible!
 CloudTrail stores log data in JSON format.
 CloudTrail adds value to logging is not a replacement for other system or AWS service logs.

 You can have a total of 5 trails per region.